TriumphLLC/Blend4Web/doc_src/viewer.rst

 Available parameters:

 *Stereo Types*
-    The list of all available stereo rendering modes.
+    A list of all available stereo rendering modes.
 As of today, three types are supported:

         ``NONE`` - stereo rendering is not used.

         ``ANAGLYPH`` - :ref:`anaglyph <anaglyph>` rendering is used.

         ``HMD`` - rendering for :ref:`Head-Mounted Displays <hmd>` is used.
-This option is only available is the system has access to a HMD device.
+This option is only available if the system has access to an HMD device.

     Default setting is ``NONE``.